Skip to content

 Insurance claim guide

-Colorado Springs homeowners filing hail damage claims face percentage-based wind and hail deductibles that typically range from 1% to 2% of the dwelling's insured value.
-On a home valued at $420,700, a 2% deductible means $8,414 out-of-pocket before insurance coverage begins.
-This percentage structure has become increasingly standard in Colorado due to the state's severe hail loss history, particularly along the Front Range where El Paso County sits.
+Colorado Springs homeowners filing hail damage claims face percentage-based wind and hail deductibles that typically range from 1% to 2% of the dwelling's insured value, which has become the Front Range standard due to Colorado's severe hail loss history.
+On a $420,700 home with a 2% wind/hail deductible, the out-of-pocket cost would be $8,414 before insurance coverage begins.
+El Paso County's hail exposure drives this deductible structure across the Colorado Springs market.

 Full 10-step claim guide for Colorado Springs